I have a lot to be thankful for, and I know it.

 and my explicitly spiritual ones

-I have also been very fortunate to listen to the words of people explicitly searching for meaning in this world.
+I have also been very fortunate to hear from people explicitly searching for meaning in this world.
 I appreciate that they sought, and, in many cases are still seeking, to know more about life.

 Thank you to all those who gave the hundreds of sermons I've heard.
 You've given me things to think about.
 I've listened extensively in Episcopal, Presbyterian Church in America, and nondenominational churches as well as to many, many talks given at the Fellowship of Christians in Universities and Schools.
 I've also been fortunate to hear some of what the teachers in the Southern Baptist, Assemblies of God, Roman Catholic, Foursquare, and Presbyterian Church (U.S.A.) traditions have to say.